Locals Love: Norwalk Last Updated 1/21

 Not far from Stew’s, turn onto Main Street and head for Valencia Luncheria, a local favorite for mouth-watering Latin specialties.

 Where to Find a Hidden Gem

-For the back story of this pre-Revolutionary-era “oyster town," visit the Norwalk Historical Society.
-And while you're in town, don’t miss a chance to see the New-Deal-era Works Progress Administration (WPA) murals.
+For the back story of this pre-Revolutionary-era “oyster town," be on the lookout for the reopening of the Norwalk Historical Society, where you can also see New-Deal-era Works Progress Administration (WPA) murals.
 Norwalk City Hall has one of the country’s largest collections of authentic Depression era artwork, and it’s a unique and memorable step back in time.
 You can find more ideas about Norwalk’s historical sites, including walking tours and WPA mural tours, at Discover Norwalk.